 Animator – An alien creature that resides in another dimension and is only rarely encountered in the material realm.
 They are sometimes tethered to objects, much like ghosts, and can animate these objects or others nearby – such as weapons or large boulders.
 When inside these objects they can not be killed or banished except by magic, though they can be temporarily disoriented with powerful blows.
+Halda and Vali confirmed this in their encounter at the Gernikov Estate.
 Sometimes, the tethering object that hosts the animator can be mistaken for a cursed object, as it can allow the animator to possess someone who manipulates the object.

 Black Milk Mother – pregnant ogre-kin that birth corrupt hyenas and hit with the force of a giant kin.
 Thankfully, mundane weapons harm the creature, but the group discovered it is incredibly resilient, shrugging off critical wounds and even maiming shots at the vitals such as the eye.